x70b1/telegraf-apt/README.md

 2   =  outdated
 ```

-For Ubuntu:
+For Ubuntu (This will not consider Ubuntu Pro support):

 ```
 0   =  supported
 2   =  unsupported
 ```

-_For Ubuntu this will not consider Ubuntu Pro licensing/extended support._

 **updates_regular**